About Us

 Toddlers who reach 2.5 years old and exhibit the appropriate level of autonomy may be eligible to transition to our Forest Kindergarten/Nature Preschool program for the next school semester.

-Forest Kindergarten / Nature Preschool 3 years - 7 years
+Forest Kindergarten / Nature Preschool 3 years - 6 years

-The Forest Kindergarten/Nature Preschool is a drop-off program that meets for four hours at Salem Lake.
+The Forest Kindergarten/Nature Preschool is a drop-off program that meets for four hours at Salem Lake Park.
 Play and learning is child-led as Learning Partners support age appropriate needs and learning interests.
 While following the child’s interests, we can integrate early literacy, math, and science concepts and skills.
 Learning Partners model curiosity while encouraging children to apply their knowledge and find answers to their own questions.

 Students will engage in play-based learning while doing the following: